fvaleri/strimzi-debugging/sessions/007/README.md

-## Use Mirror Maker 2 for disaster recovery
+## Using Mirror Maker 2 for disaster recovery

 First, use [this session](/sessions/001) to deploy a Kafka cluster on Kubernetes.